learn-co-curriculum/swift-multithreading-lab/README.md

 Create a new `.swift` file to contain the new `Flatigram` class.

-This class should have two properties: an `image` of type `UIImage?` and a `state` of type `ImageState`.
+This class should have two properties: an variable `image` of type `UIImage?` and a variable `state` of type `ImageState`.
 Setting `image` to be an optional allows us to create an instance of `Flatigram` without having to worry about whether we have an image ready.

+If the compliler complains about an undeclared type of UIImage, import UIKit.

 `ImageState` is an enumeration that doesn't yet exist.
 Create an enum with two cases: `filtered` and `unfiltered`.
 Since any new `Flatigram` we create won't have been filtered yet, go back to the `Flatigram` class and set the default value of `state` to `unfiltered`.